Zac Sanderson-Harris, Product Design Manager | 5 min read

 - Interviewing designers is an interesting challenge.
 On one hand, they see what you’re trying to do and sometimes jump straight to suggesting solutions.
-But on the other hand, they genuinely care about helping, and are very generous with their time and considered with their feedback.
+But on the other hand, they genuinely care about helping and are generous with their time and considered with their feedback.

 The next evolution

-Now this phase of research is complete, we’ll be continuously testing the quick wins with our users and planning a redesign of the XUI documentation in the months to come.
-But the lesson is simple: we can’t focus purely on designing components for the end customer, because they’ll only be used well if designers and developers can find them (and the accompanying documentation).
+Now that this phase of research is complete, we’ll be continuously testing the quick wins with our users and planning a redesign of the XUI documentation in the months to come.
+But the lesson is simple: We can’t focus purely on designing components for the end customer because they’ll only be used well if designers and developers can find them (and the accompanying documentation).
 There’s more to documentation than just pointing designers and developers to components.

 You may not have an entire team dedicated to maintaining and improving your design system like we do at Xero.
 But if you’re working on a design system, you can stay connected to designers and developers on a regular basis and try to understand how they’re using the system, so you can find ways to make things easier for them.
 And of course, when someone asks you to consider your audience, you can say ‘which one’?

-Thank you to my colleagues Isaac Minogue, Lucy Oldridge, Finn Clark and Charlotte Grey for your contribution to this work.
+Thank you to my colleagues Isaac Minogue, Lucy Oldridge, Finn Clark and Charlotte Grey for their contribution to this work.